nealpointerexception/register-allocation/webpost.md

 For ASTNodes with multiple children, I decided to just stick to a pattern for what goes where.
 For example, an IF node would have 2 or 3 children with the first being the condition, the second being the true block, and the optional third block for else.
 Ideally, there should be a base ASTNode abstract class which then gets extended for each specific node, adding in any fields the node may need.

 ### Stage 3: Traversing AST to Generate IR
 Finally, we get to a point where we have a representation of our code that we can work with to generate our IR and perform analysis.
 Technically, we don't need complete IR in terms of a text-based output, but for the sake of completion, the compiler generates a basic IR with branching statements to translate control flow blocks.
-Internally, only the variables used, and variables declared are saved per execution statement as a vector as this is all we need to track to compute the live interval.
+Internally, only the variables used and variables declared are saved per execution statement in a vector, since this is all we need to compute the live interval.
 The IR is outputted as a text file:

 ![ir](images/ir.png)